BTAA Library Community Engagement Network Teams Migration: FAQs

 How do I locate my group's channel within the CLP Community Engagement Network Teams site?
 How do I locate group folders and files?

-The CLP Community Engagement Network Teams site will have channels for each group.
-You can learn more about Channels via the Microsoft Teams support site.
+Each group will have a channel in the CLP Community Engagement Network Team.
+You can learn more about Channels via the Microsoft Teams Support Site.

-Group channels will show up in the left navigation menu within the Teams site.
+Group channels will show up in the navigation menu within the Team.
 Each group channel will have tabs across:

 Alert